 The general objective of this project is the monitoring and control of costs, of the quality and the time schedule of implementation works.
-The project includes all site works for the implementation of the National Dispatching Centre.
-Following EDG's long-term master plan, the National Dispatching Centre shall integrate transmission lines of the 60 and 110 kV level.
+The project includes all site works for the the National Dispatching Centre implementation.
+Following EDG's long-term master plan, the National Dispatching Centre shall integrate transmission lines at the level of 60 and 110 kV.
 The project has been interrupted due to the Ebola epidemic and new financing.

 The objective of the project is to upgrade and expand distribution and transmission infrastructure for increased access to energy, improved electricity services for the rural population and to contribute to primary energy savings.

 The tentative scope of the project is the following:

 The project concept design prepared by the Project Executing Agency EVN provides for 200 MWp of solar generation in three phases.
 The Government of Vietnam has requested financing support from German Financial Cooperation via KfW.